vimcasts/vimcasts.org/source/blog/the-copypaste-series-a-retrospective.md

 ### Working with the system clipboard

 Vim's registers are internal to Vim.
 If you want to move text between Vim and other programs running locally, you can do so using the the system clipboard, which Vim exposes through the quoteplus register: `"+`.
-We can use this with the delete, yank and put operations in much the same way that we use Vimâ€™s other registers.
+We can use this with the delete, yank and put operations in much the same way that we use Vim’s other registers.
 [Episode 58 - accessing the system clipboard from Vim][58] shows how.

 We can only use the `"+` register when Vim is compiled with the `+clipboard` feature.
 If you don't already have this feature enabled, find out [how to get Vim with `+clipboard` support][clipboard].